-Course designed for students in both Lengua y Cultura and Estudios Hispánicos who are interested in broadening their studies through an internship in collaboration with a local NGO with a double objective: learn how NGOs function in Spain and help the NGO benefit from students' volunteer work.
+Course designed for students in both Lengua y Cultura and Estudios Hispánicos who are interested in broadening their studies through service learning in collaboration with a local NGO with a double objective: learn how NGOs function in Spain and help the NGO benefit from students' volunteer work.
 Students who choose this program may choose one of the following areas: the homeless, support for the elderly, the physically and mentally disabled, children and young people, and collaboration with the association ALCER (kidney diseases).
-The course consists of lectures, readings, interviews, 45 internship hours of volunteer work, a final project, and an oral presentation.
-Offered fall and spring.
-May be taken only once during the academic year.
+The course consists of lectures, readings, interviews, 45 hours of volunteer work, a final project, and an oral presentation.
+Offered in fall and spring.
 FBI background check required when working with minors.
+Course may not be repeated.